 - RAIL 0120 - Canadian Rail Operating Rules Recertification

-Provide those working in the railway industry (conductors, locomotive engineers, yard supervisors) a review of the Canadian Rail Operating Rules (CROR) that govern federally regulated railway operations in Canada and Transportation of Dangerous Goods Act, and Regulations impacting Canadian railways.
+This course will provide those working in the railway industry (conductors, locomotive engineers, yard supervisors) a review of the Canadian Rail Operating Rules (CROR) that govern federally regulated railway operations in Canada and Transportation of Dangerous Goods Act, and Regulations impacting Canadian railways.

 - RAIL 0121 - Introduction to Canadian Railway Culture, Safety, Organization and Business

-Familiarize learners with railway organization, the technology, culture, and political reality of this industry, and introduction to safety in the railway industry.
+This course will familiarize learners with railway organization, the technology, culture, and political reality of this industry, and introduction to safety in the railway industry.

 - RAIL 0123 - CROR for BC Industrial Railways, Shortlines, Sidings, and Spurs

-Provide industrial railway operators a review of the Canadian Rail Operating Rules (CROR) that govern provincially regulated industrial railways in British Columbia.
+This course will provide industrial railway operators a review of the Canadian Rail Operating Rules (CROR) that govern provincially regulated industrial railways in British Columbia.
 Students will write a CROR level examination for rules pertaining to non-main track operations.

 - RAIL 0124 - OCS and CTC Update for BC Industrial Railways, Shortlines, Sidings, and Spurs

-Provide those working in the industrial railways, that come in contact with a main track, an update and review of the federal Canadian Rail Operating Rules (CROR) in Occupancy Control System (OCS) and Centrialized Traffic Control (CTC) rules.
+This course will provide those working in the industrial railways, that come in contact with a main track, an update and review of the federal Canadian Rail Operating Rules (CROR) in Occupancy Control System (OCS) and Centrialized Traffic Control (CTC) rules.

 - RAIL 0125 - Transportation of Dangerous Goods for Railway

-Provide those working in the railway industry (conductors, locomotive engineers, yard supervisors) an overview of the Canadian federal legislation regulating the transport of dangerous goods and its impact on Canadian railways.
+This course will provide those working in the railway industry (conductors, locomotive engineers, yard supervisors) an overview of the Canadian federal legislation regulating the transport of dangerous goods and its impact on Canadian railways.

 - RAIL 0126 - Rail Yard Safety